DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/collection-manag/metric-collect.md

 ## Pod Monitor

-The explanation for the corresponding configuration items is as follows:
+The explanation for the corresponding configmaps is as follows:

 ```yaml
 # Prometheus Operator CRD version